 Banana bread is the ultimate fall comfort food.
 When the weather starts to get cooler, I often crave warm, comforting foods, and banana bread definitely fits the bill.

-When I heard that this month’s Recipe Redux theme was Fantastic Freezer Meals, I knew I had to make my Banana Flax Bread.
-Quick breads like banana bread are perfect for freezing.
+Quick breads like banana bread are also perfect for freezing.
 When I get in a baking mood, I often bake large batches of cakes, cookies, muffins, etc. and then freeze them.
 This way you always have a convenient, heat-and-eat breakfast or snack when you want one.

 You have a few options for freezing when it comes to my banana bread.
 You can: